ideaconsult/Toxtree.js/README.md

 - **`onSuccess`** (attr. `data-on-success`), _optional_: a function name, or function to be called upon successful complete of a AJAX call.
 - **`onError`** (attr. `data-on-error`), _optional_: a function name, or function to be called when there's an error on AJAX call.
 The passed _callback_ to `jT.call()` is still called, but with _null_ result.
 - **`sDom`** (attr. `data-s-dom`). _optional_: a redefinition of sDom setting for dataTables instance.
 It does not apply for [jToxCompound](#jtoxcompound), because it uses two, synchronized tables and custom filter and pagination controls.
-- **`configuration`** (attr. `data-config-file`), _optional_: a way to provide kit-specific configuration, like columns visibility and/or ordering for _study_ kit.
-When provided as `data-config-file` parameter, the configuration file is downloaded and passed as configuration parameter to kit initialization routine.
+- **`configuration`** (attr. `data-configuration`), _optional_: a way to provide kit-specific configuration, like columns visibility and/or ordering for _study_ kit.
+If it is recognized as string value - a global vairbale with this name is used, otherwise - the passed object itself.
+No default value.
+- **`configFile`** (attr. `data-config-file`) _optional_: Another way to provide configuration for a kit, but this time - providing the name/path of external JSON file, which is downloaded and used as configuration parameter.
+No default value.

-As, can be seen, the later three callbacks can be local for each kit, so it is possible to report connection statuses in the most appropriate for the kit's way.
+As, can be seen, the three connection callbacks can be local for each kit, so it is possible to report connection statuses in the most appropriate for the kit's way.
 This is also true for Url's, which means that not all kits, needs to communicate with one and the same server.

 ### Common methods